planetarysoftware/ISIS_TC/meetings/README.md

 ## Schedule

-Meetings are held at 1 PM MST on the second Thursday of each month
+Meetings are held at 1 PM Arizona time (MST) on the second Thursday of each month

+> Arizona does not observe daylight savings, if not in AZ use world clock to get correct time

 ## Meeting Venue